Table of Contents

 - Extension Lecturers will receive an email confirming approval/denial and reimbursement/payment instructions.

-Section 1.
+19.1.
 Purpose.
-The primary goal of performance evaluation is to provide Extension Lecturers with feedback that will allow them to perform at their best in support of the IELP mission of providing exemplary instruction.
-They will engage in an annual documented discussion with the Senior Director or designee based upon the factors described below.
-If the Director feels that an Extension Lecturer is not performing to standard, a performance improvement plan can be developed.
+The primary goal of performance appraisal is to provide Extension Lecturers with feedback that will allow them to perform at their best in support of the IELP mission of providing exemplary instruction.

 - Student Evaluations.
 Extension Lecturers must conduct the L-form Instructor and Course Evaluation in every course they teach, except those courses with fewer than 15 classroom instructional hours or with groups of students under age 18.
 Other evaluation forms may be substituted by an instructor with the approval of the Senior Director if the L-form is not the most appropriate.